Next (2007 film): Saturn re-draft

-Saturn Films had the script extensively rewritten and in the process almost completely eliminated its anti-authoritarian themes.
+Saturn Films had the script extensively rewritten and in the process almost eliminated its anti-authoritarian themes.
 Though Cris remained a meek social outcast, he is somewhat less sympathetic: he is portrayed as arrogant, as well as far more prone to applying violent solutions.
 The DHS's role was replaced with the Federal Bureau of Investigation (FBI).
 Despite a scene in which Cris experiences his worst nightmare – spending the rest of his life strapped into a chair with his eyes wedged open – the authorities are portrayed as sympathetic and Cris as uncooperative and belligerent.
 Their insistence on his obedience is reduced to the point that the authorities offer their assistance in rescuing Liz (whom they neglect to arrest despite her efforts to sabotage Cris's capture) from the terrorists.
 This leads to the film's greatest variation from the original draft – a confrontation with the terrorists.
 No clue is given as to the motivation for the terrorists' detonation of the nuclear device in Los Angeles.
 The few terrorists who speak in the film with British, French and German accents, seem to be under the guidance of an unseen leader who has told them that they must kill Cris since "he says that Cris is the only threat to the plan".
 During the confrontation with the terrorists, Cris willingly supports the FBI with his abilities in a series of sequences similar to those in the original script, only with the authorities as allies instead of antagonists.

 This was the script Saturn Films brought to the attention of Revolution Studios.
 Revolution Studios acquired the screenplay and in November 2004, Revolution Studios hired Lee Tamahori to direct the film, with Cage in the lead role.
 Filming was to begin in summer 2005.
 In December 2005, Moore was cast as the federal agent who seeks people to help prevent future terrorism and uncovers Cage's character as a potential candidate.
 In November 2005, Initial Entertainment Group negotiated for rights of international distribution of Next, which had a target release date of 2007.
 In February 2006, actress Jessica Biel was cast as the love interest of Cage's character.

 In May 2006, Starz!
 Entertainment's 14-episode reality television miniseries, Looking for Stars, gave 200 contestants the opportunity to earn a speaking role in Next, which was won by actor Marcus Welch.